JohnyzHub/EJB3x/README.md

                                         of the existance of the transaction.

                     Never  -            The method execution must not be performed inside a transaction context.
-                                        An <b>exception</b> will be raised if invoked inside a transaction.
+                                        An exception will be raised if invoked inside a transaction.

                     Check the page#297 of BJEE7 for tabular form.